Back To CourseAP Physics 1: Exam Prep

 The x represents the horizontal displacement.
 The v subix stands for the initial horizontal velocity.
 The v sub fx stands for the final horizontal velocity.
-The a sub x stand for the horizontal acceleration.
+The a sub x stands for the horizontal acceleration.
 And the t stands for time.

 So the first equation of this set tells us that our object's horizontal displacement equals its initial horizontal velocity times t plus half the horizontal acceleration times t squared.

 The second equation lets us know the final horizontal velocity is equal to the initial horizontal velocity plus the horizontal acceleration times t.